zeruth/meteor-mp/README.md

-### Meteor - Multiplatform (Desktop/Android)
+### Meteor - Multiplatform (Desktop/Android) Private
 ---
-**NOTE: Due to recent nefarious actors, 2004scape no longer accepts external client connections.
-Development is halted for now...**

 **This connects to 2004scape.org by default and follows their rules diligently**
 ---

 # Info
+This private repo contains a proxy that I don't want in public use as it allows java clients to connect to live servers.
 The project was entirely re-written using a shared code concept using Compose with no reflection / injection
 This unified code concept is still very new so a lot of things have regressed (input on android)
 most things have been moved to common already but there is always room for improvement!